Using a Pressure Washer to Remove Algae in a Pool

 Be Careful

-My advice would be, particularly if you have a vinyl pool liner like I do, that you start off using a wide pressure washer nozzle and don’t hold the end too close to the liner.
-Make sure that the pressure won’t do any damage on a small area first.
-Then you can move the nozzle closer and even use a more compact nozzle.
+My advice would be, particularly if you have a vinyl pool liner like I do, that you start using a wide pressure washer nozzle and don’t hold the end too close to the liner.
+First, make sure that the pressure won’t damage a small area.
+Then, you can move the nozzle closer and even use a more compact nozzle.

-I used maximum pressure on mine without any problems at all.
+I put maximum pressure on myself without any problems at all.